shams-nahid/My-Daily-AWS-Study/Study Point/README.md

     - AWS Certificate manager can be used, since it it automatically renew on expiry
 - CLB (Classic load balancer)
   - Supports the `ASG`
+- AWS well architected framework includes monitoring and alerts using `Cloudtrail` and `Cloudwatch`